wujiashu0421/SPART/docs/source/Tutorial.rst

 	* RL -- Links 3x3 rotation matrices -- as a [3x3xn] matrix.
 	* rJ -- Positions of the joints in the inertial frame -- as a [3xn] matrix.
 	* rL -- Positions of the links in the inertial frame -- as a [3xn] matrix.
-	* e -- Joints rotations axis in the inertial frame -- as a [3xn] matrix.
+	* e -- Joint rotation/sliding axis in the inertial frame -- as a [3xn] matrix.
 	* g -- Vector from the origin of the ith joint to the ith link in the inertial frame -- as a [3xn] matrix.

 Some of the geometric definitions are shown in following figure.